High bosonic Bott index and transport of multi-band topological magnons: Higher Bott Indices

 \section{Higher Bott Indices}

 It is well known that the DMI $D\sum_{\langle i,j \rangle}\mathbf{d}_{ij}\cdot(\mathbf{S}_i \times \mathbf{S}_j)$ ($\mathbf{d}_{ij}$ is the $z$-projection of DMI vector\cite{PhysRevB.89.134409} and $D$ is the strength) leads to nontrivial topological magnon bands with high Chern numbers \cite{Lifa2013,Mook2014,Chisnell2015}.
 But in these studies, the metric $\eta$ is trivial in the magnon Hamiltonian, which means that the fermionic formula can be used directly.
 To highlight the bosonic nature, we consider an additional hard-axis anisotropy along the bonds at each site $i$, namely $K_h \sum_j{(\mathbf{e}_{ij} \cdot \mathbf{S}_i)^2}$ where $j$ is a nearest neighbor of $i$, meaning that the spins tend to avoid the direction along the bonds.
-This term enters the Hamiltonian as
+This term is available phenomenologically \cite{Jin2012} and enters the Hamiltonian as

-This term induces a nontrivial $\eta$.
+which induces a nontrivial $\eta$.
+We note that other types of anisotropy, such as an in-plane uniaxial anisotropy that can be induced by strain \cite{anis2025}, may also lead to nontrivial $\eta$.
 In the presence of next-nearest-neighbor exchange (NNN) $\sum_{\llangle i,j\rrangle}J^\prime \mathbf{S}_i\cdot\mathbf{S}_j$, the Chern numbers (as well as the bosonic Bott indices) of the three bands can be $(-1,0,1)$, $(-1,2,-1)$, $(3,-2,-1)$ and $(-3,4,1)$.
 The agreement with Chern number and bulk-boundary correspondence is also verified.
 Figure \ref{fig6} shows the local density of states at the top edge (upper row) and bottom edge (middle row) of a stripe sample for different topological phases ($K_h=0.5J$ and $K=20J$), where the agreement between the numbers of edge states and topological invariants is affirmed.
 In the presence of onset disorder, topological transitions also occur in a multi-step manner.
-For $(-1,0,1)$ phase, there is a probability to transit to $(0,-1,1)$ for disorder around $W=4$.
+For $(-1,0,1)$ phase, there is a probability to transit to $(0,-1,1)$ for disorder around $W=4J$.
 For the other three phases, the system first transits to the $(0,1,-1)$ phase.
 This observation indicates that the disorder-induced topological transition occurs at the lower gap first, which is different from the pseudodipolar interaction induced topology discussed in previous sections.
 Of course, when disorder is strong enough, the topology turns trivial for all cases.